Keynotes and discussion with Helmut Anheier, Katarina Barley, Jan-Werner Müller, and Claus Offe, moderated by Henrik Enderlein.

 Presentation of The Governance Report 2017:

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+Helmut K. Anheier is President of the Hertie School and Professor of Sociology.
 Anheier is the principal academic lead of the Hertie School's annual Governance Report (Oxford University Press).

 Keynotes and discussion: